 This model uses a traditional full-wave 5y3GT rectifier in the power supply, and with a standard rebuild and using a new 5Y3GT tube, the power supply outputs approx 660v.
 Mathematically, this means that the voltage-divider pot is dissipating 8.7 watts of power (660v over 50k resistance.)

 Since originally writing this article, I have heard from a number of readers who are trying to restore a TO-3.
 The common question has been “Where can I find a replacement voltage pot?
 Mine is bad.”

 SOLUTION!
-We have BRAND NEW replacement 50K Pot for your Sprague TO-3.
-Top-Quality OHMITE brand, much higher 50W rating, NOS NIB NEW USA. $57 free ship USA, very limited supply.
+We have TOP QUALITY Ohmite replacement 50K Pot for your Sprague TO-3.
+Premium OHMITE brand, much higher 50W rating. $49.99 free ship USA, very limited supply.

 Yes, the original 50K “15-watt” pot is prone to failure.
 This is certainly foreseeable due to the power dissipation — especially if the unit is going to be used for extended periods to reform electrolytic caps.

 If you want to keep the original low-quality 15W pot and reduce the risk of burnout, I have modified the circuit to drop the polarizing voltage down to approx 500 vdc.
 This change reduces the power dissipation of the voltage pot to only 5-watts.
 The pot seems to run acceptable at this level.